 Step User Story Step Validation using HTTP URIs Validation using DIDs 1 In their IT system, the market surveyor selects product identifiers that they want to get data about from their product ID registry.
 Not specifically described in [4.1.2.5] A role-based data flow - Authorities.
 Not specifically described in [4.2.2.5] A role-based data flow - Authorities.
 2 The IT system gets all product identifiers from product ID registry embedded in web URLs If the ID registry is the EU registry of D3.2, then this step is not described.
 In D3.2 Authorities already have the list of IDs.
 If the ID registry is the EU registry of D3.2, then this step is not described.
 In D3.2 Authorities already have the list of IDs.
 3 The IT system uses the web URLs from the list to request all available links associated with the product identifiers from the resolution service component, including the links registered by downstream actors such as repairers and refurbishers.
 This flow is described in [4.1.2.3] Role-based Data flow - Recycler.
 Batch requests are supported.
 Not described for the DID scheme but should be supported to.
 The alternative for the DID case is to provide a list of DIDs.
 4 The resolution service component(s) responds back to the IT system with a list of links and their associated link types for each product identifier.
-This step is described in flow [4.1.2.3] Role- based Data flow - Recycler.
-This step is described in flow [4.2.2.3] Role- based Data flow - Recycler.
+This step is described in flow [4.1.2.3] Rolebased Data flow - Recycler.
+This step is described in flow [4.2.2.3] Rolebased Data flow - Recycler.
 5 The IT system selects the relevant links and sends queries to them.
-This step is described in flow [4.1.2.3] Role- based Data flow - Recycler.
-This step is described in flow [4.2.2.3] Role- based Data flow - Recycler.
+This step is described in flow [4.1.2.3] Rolebased Data flow - Recycler.
+This step is described in flow [4.2.2.3] Rolebased Data flow - Recycler.
 6 The data sources receiving the request determines the appropriate access level [4.1.2.3] Role-based Data flow - Recycler, [4.2.2.3] Role-based Data flow - Recycler, of the querying party and the IT system receives machine-readable data from multiple data sources identified by the links.
-[4.1.2.4]Role-basedData Flow - Repairer &Update of the DPP and[4.1.2.6]Role-basedDataFlowRemanufacturer.
-[4.2.2.4]Role-basedData Flow - Repairer &Update of the DPP and[4.2.2.6]Role-basedDataFlowRemanufacturer.
-This only difference between these data flows is the data that is received, which depends on the provided credentials.
-For Authorities, they should have access to every DPP mandatory data, and potentially more.
+[4.1.2.4] Role-based Data Flow - Repairer & Update of the DPP and [4.1.2.6] Role-based Data Flow - Remanufacturer.
+[4.2.2.4] Role-based Data Flow - Repairer & Update of the DPP and [4.2.2.6] Role-based Data Flow - Remanufacturer.
 This only difference between these data flows is the data that is received, which depends on the provided credentials.
 For Authorities, they should have access to every DPP mandatory data, and potentially more.
 7 The IT system processes the data received and presents it to the user.
 Not described in D3.2, application dependant.
 Not described in D3.2, application dependant.